Race Report: 2018 unPAved of the Susquehanna River Valley – Lewisburg, Pennsylvania, USA

 I’ll do it again in ’19!

-2. Avatar Jouko Haapanen
+2. Jouko Haapanen

 Great write-up!
 I too loved this event, certainly top-notch course and organization, especially so for an inaugural event.
 Huge kudos to Dave Pryor and his team!